 How do you display a lifetime of collectibles in a way that feels fresh, airy and uncluttered?
 When designer Cathy Mogull set out to renovate her Spanish hacienda “Casa Serena” she aimed to do just that.
 The design challenge?
 Cathy’s serene space had to accommodate a home studio and decades of collected pottery, glass and art.
-Her design solutions prove that you can live with what you love in a clean, organized way.
+Her tips for how to display collectibles prove that you can live with what you love in a clean, organized way.

 1. Open up the space.

 To keep the clusters of small collectibles from feeling claustrophobic, Cathy and her husband, television producer Jimmy Simons, with help from a team of builders made the floor plan feel wider by altering the entryways.
 “Every opening to each room had hard angles,” Cathy explains.
 “We cut and carved each of them to create soft archways using one consistent design for every opening.
 With a bit of patience and drywall, the results are subtle but beautiful,” she says.